Adrianchin/AWS_SSA-03/README.md

 - Requires Index and Error documents to be set - points to a specific file in the S3 bucket.
 Need to be HTML files.
 - Website endpoint is created.
 The name is influenced by the bucket name that AWS provides
 - Can only use a custom domain via R53 if the bucket name matches the domain
+- Priced based on:
+  1) Storage (per GB/month)
+  2) Data transferred (GB transferred out only)
+  3) Anount of requests
+     - Note: There is a free amount of requests on the free tier, so you can host files and get very few charges.

+Example: If a website has static content (such as images), you can host the images on S3 and host these images statically.
+This can accept HTTP requests and return the static content without impacting compute resources.
+Example: Out-of-bound pages - Error pages if something fails or something is out of bounds (ex. contact x for help)

+> Video 2
+#### Object Versioning and MFA Delete